Rex Harvey: High school career

-Harvey helped his Dexfield high school track and field team win two back to back state team championships in 1963 and 1964 under the legendary coach Dean Roe.
-While in high school, Rex won many state titles as a pole vaulter and a member of several relay teams.
+Harvey helped his Dexfield high school track and field team win two back to back state team championships in 1963 and 1964 under coach Dean Roe.
+While in high school, Harvey won many state titles as a pole vaulter and as a member of several relay teams.

 College career

-Harvey received a bachelor of science degree in mechanical engineering from Iowa State where he was a scholarship athlete in track and field.
-He received four invitations to U.S. NCAA Division I Championships for track and field.
+Harvey earned a bachelor of science degree in mechanical engineering from Iowa State, where he was a scholarship athlete in track and field.
+He received four invitations to U.S. NCAA Division I Championships in track and field.
 He later earned a master of science degree in systems management from the University of Southern California.

 United States Air Force service

-Following college, Harvey served his country in the United States Air Force becoming a Vietnam War veteran and attaining the rank of Captain.
-During his service, he represented the United States in track and field as a member of the Military track and field team during numerous international competitions.
+Following college, Harvey served his country in the United States Air Force, becoming a Vietnam War veteran and attaining the rank of captain.
+During his service, he represented the United States in track and field as a member of the military track and field team during numerous international competitions.

-Professional career
+Later track and field career

-He represented the USA in six international track and field teams competing in Italy, Brazil, Sweden and the Middle East, and in decathlon team competition with the Soviet Union and Canada.
+He represented the US on six international track and field teams competing in Italy, Brazil, Sweden and the Middle East, and in decathlon team competition with the Soviet Union and Canada.
 In 1972 and 1976, he was an Olympic Trials finalist in the decathlon, finishing 13th in 1976.